 Applications for the postdoctoral fellowship program at the Monterey Bay Aquarium Research Institute (MBARI) are currently being accepted.
 MBARI is dedicated to the development of state-of-the-art instrumentation, systems, and methods supporting scientific research in the oceans.
 Ongoing programs at MBARI span marine robotics, ocean physics, chemistry, geology, biology, and engineering.
 Located in Moss Landing, California at the head of Monterey Canyon, MBARI enjoys convenient access to a diverse range of ocean environments.
 The Institute operates two ocean-going research ships, a coastal workboat, remotely operated vehicles, autonomous underwater and surface vehicles, oceanographic profilers and moorings, the MARS seafloor cabled observatory, and a wide range of oceanographic equipment.
 MBARI is a non-profit oceanographic research institute supported by the David and Lucile Packard Foundation.
 Offers will be made to selected candidates from the fields of biological, chemical and physical oceanography, marine geology, and engineering.
 Candidates must be awarded a Ph.D. degree prior to commencing the two-year appointment starting between July 2021 and June 2022.
 Applicants should communicate with potential research sponsors at MBARI for guidance on project feasibility, relevance to ongoing research projects, resource availability, and expected start date.
 Application deadline: January 20, 2021.

-MBARI is hiring a Principal Investigator or Principal Engineer to develop an independent research program investigating seafloor patterns and processes, including but not limited to geology, chemistry, biology, or ecology.
-We seek to promote a programmatic vision that fosters the development of novel observational and analytical methods to advance our understanding of the interplay between abiotic and biotic systems in the deep sea.
-A Doctorate or equivalent in a scientific or engineering discipline and a minimum of 3 years demonstrated success in conducting research is required, along with a record of significant, original, and promising research contributions and potential to secure extramural funding.
-Applicants at an early- to mid-career stage (equivalent to an incoming assistant to associate professor) with a demonstrated ability to work in an interdisciplinary, team-oriented environment are encouraged to apply.
+The Monterey Bay Aquarium Research Institute (MBARI) invites qualiﬁed candidates to apply for a position as a Principal Investigator in science or engineering with a programmatic vision that advances understanding of seafloor processes and fosters the development of novel observational capabilities and/or methods.
+Candidate interests may span the fields of geology, geophysics, geochemistry, or interplay between abiotic and biotic systems associated within the deep-sea floor.
+MBARI Principal Investigators lead small research groups that collaborate with Engineering Division staff and other researchers, organize and conduct at-sea research operations, and disseminate developments and discoveries to a broad audience.
+A Doctorate or equivalent in a scientific or engineering discipline and a minimum of 3 years demonstrated success in conducting research is required, along with a record of significant, original, and promising research contributions.
+Applicants at an early- to mid-career stage (equivalent to an assistant to associate professor) with a demonstrated ability to work in an interdisciplinary, team-oriented environment are encouraged to apply.
 We are currently receiving applications for this position, which will remain open until filled.
+We expect to begin reviewing applications and scheduling interviews on October 1, 2021.